murex/mikado-testbuilders-kata/docs/references/Test_Data_Builders.md

     }
 ```

-By using the above builder, we can now easily create an a country instance
+By using the above builder, we can now easily create a country instance
 for France with this code:
 > Note that using the static imports made our code even clearer and shorter